AlexRogalskiy/tiny-cloud/housing/SWITCHES.md

-# Part 4 - Assembling the switches
+# Part 4 - Attach the switches

 In [part 3](./ANKER.md) you have used velcro tape to assemble the Anker power supplies into the housing.
 Now we will do the same for the three switches